Guide to historic pubs in London

 A surviver of The Great Fire

-Though it's hard to pinpoint which pub is the oldest in the city, The Hoop & Grapes in Aldgate will give most of the other pubs a run for their money.
-This bastion of booze is set in a beautiful Grade II listed building that survived the Great Fire, which stopped burning a mere 50 yards away - yikes.
-It was initially called Hops and Grapes as a way to show that it served both beer and wine, which it still does today, of course.
-Inside, it's like taking a giant leap back in time, with cosy, low ceilings, sash windows and old-world London charm.
+Though it's hard to pinpoint which pub is the oldest in the city, The Hoop & Grapes in Aldgate gives most of the other pubs a run for their money.
+It is set in a Grade II listed building that survived the Great Fire, which stopped burning a mere 50 yards away.
+It was initially called Hops and Grapes as a way to show that it served both beer and wine, which it still does today.
+Inside, it's like taking a leap back in time, with cosy, low ceilings, sash windows, and old-world London charm.

 The Prospect of Whitby

 The Prospect of Whitby claims to be the oldest riverside pub in London, dating back to 1520.
-A claim, of course, disputed by all the other London pubs which also proclaim to hold this title.
-It has dark wooden beams and a rare pewter-topped bar, but all that remains of the original building is the flagstone flooring and foundations, as it's been rebuilt and remodelled several times over the last few centuries, with the current Grade II-listed building racking up 200 years.
+It has dark wooden beams and a rare pewter-topped bar, but all that remains of the original building is the flagstone flooring and foundations - it's been rebuilt and remodelled several times over the last few centuries, with the current Grade II-listed building racking up 200 years.
 It's been privy to many a tryst, plot and barney, having been frequented by those passing through on the river, including thieves, smugglers and pirates.

 Ye Olde Mitre – Historic pubs